KF Shkodra

 KF Shkodra is an Albanian professional football club based in Shkodër.
-They last competed in Kategoria e Tretë, the fourth tier of Albanian football.
+They are currently competing in the Kategoria e Tretë, the fourth tier of Albanian football.
 Their home ground is Kompleksi Zmijani.

 History

-Klubi i Futbollit Shkodra was established on September 25, 1996, by Taip Piraniqi, a former player and manager of Vllaznia Shkodër.
+Klubi i Futbollit Shkodra was established on 25 September 25 1996, by Taip Piraniqi, a former player and manager of Vllaznia Shkodër.
 As the second football team in the city, KF Shkodra focused on developing youth talents by creating a structured system for players aged 7 to 19.

-With six dedicated coaches and Piraniqi’s active oversight, the club became a cornerstone for developing high-caliber players, including Albania internationals Elseid Hysaj and Armando Vajushi.
-Over its 21-year history, some of the talents that have emerged from the club’s ranks include: Arsid Kruja, Antonio Marku, Sindri Guri, Rubin Xhepaj, Ervin Rexha, Marçelino Preka, Donati Toma, Rejan Alivoda and Elis Kabuni.
+The club has developed several highly successful players, including Albania internationals Elseid Hysaj and Armando Vajushi.
+Other former club members include Arsid Kruja, Antonio Marku, Sindri Guri, Rubin Xhepaj, Ervin Rexha, Marçelino Preka, Donati Toma, Rejan Alivoda, and Elis Kabuni.

 In celebration of its 25th anniversary on November 9, 2021, the club adopted the slogan “You’ll Never Walk Alone.”
-In February 2022, its U-10 team secured second-place finish at the international "Mimoza Polino Cup", held in Montenegro, narrowly losing 1–2 in the final.
+In February 2022, its U-10 team secured a second-place finish at the international "Mimoza Polino Cup", held in Montenegro, narrowly losing 1–2 in the final.

 Since August 2022, the club has embarked on a strategic collaboration with Vllaznia Shkodër to further advance youth development in the region.

+In 2025, KF Shkodra's senior team returned to professional football and started playing in the Kategoria e Tretë for the 2025–26 season.

+Club colors

 Initially, the club’s uniforms were yellow and black, but in later years, KF Shkodra adopted its current official colors: purple, white, and black.